marjon-call/SmartSecRiddles/write_ups/3_IKnowYulNeverHackThis.md

             let newMsize := add( freeMem, 0x20 )

             /**
             if the free memory pointer is not equal to the next available memory location after the array, we need to move each memory variable one word further.
-This will prevent us from overwritting an existing variable if they exist.
+This will prevent us from overwriting an existing variable if they exist.
 (In this scenario they do not exist, but I needed to add more code to throw you off :)
             */
             if iszero( eq( freeMem, nextMemoryLocation) ){
                 let currVal